 I never made expensive work.
 I would make a point of drawing on inexpensive paper to feel free to take risks and work casually.
 Today I mostly shoot with my phone and edit on my laptop.

 When you aren’t in the studio, where are you?
-Taking naps.

 My work is 100- percent intuitive to start with, and into that percentage I have to force a second pass of thoughtfulness and re-editing.
 I have to push myself to write about the work I am making in order to organize and rationalize the conceptual framework I have been intuitively establishing.